tylerg961-lgtm/stingray_feeder_app/README.md

 2. Run the SQL script located at `sql/Create_GetFeedSummary.sql` against the same database.
 You can use __SQL Server Object Explorer__ inside Visual Studio or open the script in SQL Server Management Studio (SSMS) and execute it.

 3. Start the application and navigate to `/Reports/StoredProcedures` in your browser.
 Set the dates (defaults cover the last 7 days) and click "Run" to see results.

+## Week 16 — Azure Deployment

+This section documents the steps I used to publish the `stingray_feeder_app` to Azure App Service, how I externalized secrets, and the evidence collected to verify the deployment.
+The purpose is to demonstrate a repeatable, secure deployment process and provide clear evidence that the app and critical endpoints are accessible.

+Deployment steps (high level):

+1. Prepare the app for deployment
+   - Ensure the project builds locally and migrations are applied if you plan to run DB migrations at startup in Development.
+Confirm `Program.cs` contains the health endpoint at `/healthz` and that it uses the configured `ConnectionStrings:DefaultConnection` connection string.
+   - Add a production configuration template `appsettings.Production.json` (this repository contains a placeholder file — DO NOT commit real secrets).

+2. Create Azure resources
+   - Create an App Service Plan and App Service (Runtime: .NET 9).
+Choose a Free tier if acceptable for demos.
+   - Configure the App Service `Configuration` settings: add an Application Setting named `ConnectionStrings__DefaultConnection` with your production SQL connection string, or use the `Connection strings` blade and add a `DefaultConnection` entry (type: SQLAzure).
+Do not store secrets in the repo.

+3. Publish from Visual Studio
+   - In Visual Studio: Right-click the `stingray_feeder_app` project -> Publish -> Azure -> App Service -> Select or create -> Publish.
+Use the generated publish profile for future deployments or CI.
+   - Alternatively use `dotnet publish` + `az webapp deploy` or zip-deploy if automating from CI.

+4. Verify endpoints
+   - Navigate to the public site root: `https://<your-app>.azurewebsites.net/` and confirm a Razor Page renders (for example `/` or `/Caretakers`).
+   - Verify the health endpoint: `https://<your-app>.azurewebsites.net/healthz`.
+     - If `ConnectionStrings__DefaultConnection` is configured and the database is reachable this endpoint should return HTTP 200 and JSON with `status: "Healthy"`.
+     - If the database is not configured or unreachable the endpoint will return HTTP 503 and a short non-sensitive diagnostic message.

+Security and configuration notes
+- Do not commit connection strings or secrets to source control.
+Use `appsettings.Production.json` as a template only.
+The runtime prefers environment variables and Azure App Service application settings which override the file values.
+- If you need to run EF migrations during deployment, consider running them from a deployment script or from a CI job with an appropriate connection string; avoid running them automatically in production startup unless you understand the operational impact.

+Evidence collected (required for assignment):
+- Public Azure App Service URL: `https://<your-app>.azurewebsites.net/` (replace with your app URL).
+- Repo changes: `appsettings.Production.json` (template) and this README `Week 16 — Azure Deployment` section explaining steps and evidence.
+- Screenshots placed under `artifacts/screenshots/`:
+  - `azure-app-config.png` — Azure App Service Configuration page showing `ConnectionStrings__DefaultConnection` (sensitive value redacted in the screenshot).
+  - `healthz-200.png` — Browser showing HTTP 200 and JSON payload from `/healthz` when DB is reachable.
+  - `home-page.png` — Browser screenshot showing a functional Razor Page (root or `/Caretakers`).

+Why this demonstrates a secure, repeatable deployment (200+ words):

+The Azure deployment approach described here emphasizes separating configuration from code and avoiding committing secrets to the repository.
+By providing a placeholder `appsettings.Production.json` file and using App Service Application Settings or Connection Strings, credentials are kept in the Azure control plane where access can be audited and rotated independently of the code.
+Publishing from Visual Studio generates a publish profile that can be reused for ad-hoc deployments; for repeatable automated deployments a CI pipeline (GitHub Actions or Azure DevOps) should be used with secrets stored in the pipeline's secure variable store or a Key Vault reference.

+Verification focuses on two key deliverables: an accessible Razor Page to prove the site serves content publicly, and a health endpoint (`/healthz`) that performs a real dependency check against the configured database.
+The latter provides an operational signal expected by orchestrators and load balancers: HTTP 200 indicates the app instance is healthy and able to reach critical dependencies; HTTP 503 indicates it should be taken out of rotation.
+The `healthz` response is intentionally minimal and excludes secrets — it returns only a short diagnostic message and elapsed timing to aid operators without leaking sensitive configuration.
+Together these practices (configuration-as-code templates plus environment-secured secrets and a lightweight operational health check) create a deployment pattern that is secure, auditable, and verifiable.